 Shares currently available under the 2007 Plan are insufficient to meet our current needs based on our historical grant rate and our anticipated hiring and retention needs.
 Since our stockholders approved the 2007 Plan, we have granted options to purchase our common stock and shares of restricted stock aggregating 316,500 shares under the plan in 2007, representing approximately 0.1% of our then outstanding common stock; options to purchase our common stock and shares of restricted stock aggregating 5,234,382 shares under the plan in 2008, representing approximately 1.9% of our then outstanding common stock; and options to purchase our common stock and shares of restricted stock aggregating 3,435,860 shares under the plan in 2009, representing approximately 1.3% of our then outstanding common stock.
 These options were issued as a result of our normal hiring and retention needs as well as substantial changes in our management.
 The number of shares subject to options granted in 2008 and 2009 was due to our continued need to attract and retain executives in connection with the reconstitution of our management team during 2008 and 2009.
-Specifically, in 2008, we hired a new chief executive officer and a new senior vice president of engineering and chief architect.
-With stockholder approval, in 2009 we implemented a stock option exchange tender offer, or the Exchange Program, under which eligible employees were offered the opportunity to surrender significantly "underwater" stock options in exchange for a lesser number of shares of restricted stock granted under the 2007 Plan.
-Pursuant to and at the end of the Exchange Program, options to purchase 5,476,701 shares of our common stock were tendered, which we accepted for cancellation and in exchange, we issued 1,015,360 shares of restricted stock under the 2007 Plan.
+Specifically, in 2008, we hired a new chief executive officer and a new senior vice president, together with other key officers and employees and in 2009, we hired a new senior vice president and general counsel as well as a new vice president of engineering and chief architect.
+With stockholder approval, in 2009 we implemented a stock option exchange tender offer, or the Exchange Program, under which eligible employees were offered the opportunity to surrender significantly "underwater" stock options in exchange for a lesser number of shares of restricted stock under the 2007 Plan.
 As of March 31, 2010, there were 5,105,476 shares available for future issuance pursuant to future awards under the 2007 Plan.
-We require additional shares under the 2007 Plan to meet our anticipated hir
+We require additional shares under the 2007 Plan to meet our anticipated hiring and retention needs and to motivate our current executives and employees.